leandrolaune/Power-BI-DAX-Project/Reports using dax/README.md

 **Portuguese Version:**
 Foi identificada a necessidade de agrupar as porcentagens de vendas para facilitar a análise.Primeiro, selecionou-se a coluna "Categoria" da tabela registro_livros_marketing para agrupar os livros, Depois, adicionaram-se as medidas "Total de faturamento" e "Porcentagem vendas".
 Essa nova abordagem agregou valor à análise, permitindo identificar quais categorias necessitam de mais investimento em marketing.
 A imagem da tabela resultante está abaixo da versão em inglês.
 **English Version:**
 The need to group sales percentages was identified to facilitate analysis.
-First, the "Category" column of the Registro_livros_marketing table was selected to group the books.
-Then, the "Total revenue" and "Sales percentage" measures were added. .
+First, the "Categoria"(Category) column of the Registro_livros_marketing table was selected to group the books.
+Then, the "Total de Faturamento"(Total revenue) and "Porentagem Vendas"(Sales percentage) measures were added. .
 This new approach added value to the analysis, allowing us to identify which categories require more investment in marketing.
 The resulting table image is below the English version.
 ![alt text](image-7.png)

 # 3.Utilizando Função Calculate